 EDGE’s mission is to provide and coordinate public resources to drive economic development in Memphis and Shelby County.
 EDGE does this through ongoing economic activities and projects that provide real value to the community and provide a strong foundation for future economic growth.

-In March of 2016, EDGE approved a 10-year Jobs PILOT to encourage Hollywood Feed to invest more than $10 million in a distribution facility near the intersection of Warford and Chelsea in North Memphis.
-The company also added 108 new jobs and retained 42 existing jobs to accommodate its continued growth.
+In March of 2016, EDGE approved a 10-year Jobs PILOT to encourage Hollywood Feed to add 108 new jobs, retain 42 existing jobs and invest more than $10 million in a distribution facility in North Memphis.

-Binghampton Development Corporation (BDC) was awarded a 15-year Community Builder PILOT to enable the organization to construct a 48,565 SF grocery-anchored commercial center located at the Southeast corner of Sam Cooper Boulevard and Tillman Street.
+Binghampton Development Corporation (BDC) was awarded a 15-year Community Builder PILOT to enable the organization to construct a 48,565 SF grocery-anchored commercial center.

 Champion’s Pharmacy & Herb Store, a family-owned business in South Memphis, was approved for a $20,000 Inner City Economic Development (ICED) Loan.

 North Memphis chemical manufacturing company, Penn A Kem is planning to add 28 new jobs and invest $38,545,000 at its 3324 Chelsea Avenue location with help from EDGE.